mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 # web-ext command reference

-This page lists all the commands and options available under the [web-ext](https://github.com/mozilla/web-ext) command line tool.
+This page lists all the commands and options available under version 8 of the [web-ext](https://github.com/mozilla/web-ext) command line tool.
+See [the version 7 command reference](/documentation/develop/web-ext-command-reference-v7/) for documentation of the previous version of the tool.

 {% endcapture %}
 {% include modules/page-hero.liquid,